-Experience based education course designed to provide credits for students engaged in educational activities that differ from research activities.
-The course focuses on expanding knowledge and experience working with livestock as well as building teaching skills.
-Students are eligible to register for this course if (1) they are under the guidance of a faculty member; and (2) serving as an undergraduate teaching assistant for a course (such as Animal Nutrition Laboratory and Animal Practicums).
+Experience-based education course designed to provide credits for students engaged in educational activities that differ from research activities.
+The course focuses on expanding knowledge and skill handling and fitting livestock, as well as building leadership skills associated with Animal Handling & Fitting Coordinator/Supervisor positions.